PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `400 passed in 18.38s`, plus the branch-changed broad related suite with `1763 passed in 24.86s`.

+The sole terminal pre-ArgMax production call now retains its existing one- counter dictionary as `_terminal_pre_argmax_stats`.
+This assignment-only orchestration change preserves the live Session LayoutState, terminal Conv- activation predecessor, captured Gather-channel-fanout successor, pass implementation, schema, and TensorFlow-free boundary.
+The retained value has no consumer.

+This checkpoint passes the focused Conv-activation/ArgMax/fanout/Softmax accounting gate with `417 passed in 19.64s`, plus the branch-changed broad related suite with `1764 passed in 25.32s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.